Islam in Kenya

 Kenya has a Christian majority, with Islam being the second largest faith representing 11% of the Kenyan population, or approximately 5.2 million people as of the 2019 census.
 The Kenyan coast is mostly populated by Muslims.
 Nairobi has several mosques and a notable Muslim population.
 The faith was introduced by merchants visiting the Swahili coast, which led to local conversions and foreign Muslims becoming assimilated.
 This would later result in the emergence of several officially Muslim political entities in the region.

 The majority of Muslims in Kenya are Sunni Muslims forming 81% of the Muslim Population, 7% identify as Shia.
-There are also sizeable populations of Ibadism and Quranist adherents.
+There are also sizeable populations of Ibadism, Ahmadiyya and Quranist adherents.
 In large part, Shias are Ismailis descended from or influenced by oceanic traders from the Middle East and India.
 These Shia Muslims include the Dawoodi Bohra, who number some 6,000–8,000 in the country.
 As for the orthodox Twelver Shia presence in Kenya, twentieth-century Pakistani scholar Khwaja Muhammad Latif Ansari played an important role in proselytisation for the resident Khoja community.